-Copyright Copyright 1999 Sun Microsystems, Inc. 901 San Antonio Road, Palo Alto, California 94303-4900 U.S.A.
+Copyright 2001 Sun Microsystems, Inc., 901 San Antonio Road, Palo Alto, CA 94303-4900 U.S.A.
 All rights reserved.

-This product or document is protected by copyright and distributed under licenses restricting its use, copying, distribution, and decompilation.
+This product or document is distributed under licenses restricting its use, copying, distribution, and decompilation.
 No part of this product or document may be reproduced in any form by any means without prior written authorization of Sun and its licensors, if any.
 Third-party software, including font technology, is copyrighted and licensed from Sun suppliers.